Danko-Lab/dREG/README.md

     [nthreads]      -- [optional, default=1] The number of threads to use.
     [GPU]           -- [`suggested`, GPU or _blank_, default=_blank_] GPU can be used in this operation through the Rgtsvm package.

-For example, to run dREG on the example data (PRO-seq from chr21 in K562 cells), use:
+For example, to run dREG on the PRO-seq data, use:

     bash run_dREG2.bsh proseq.plus.bw proseq.minus.bw proseq.test asvm.gdm.6.6M.20170828.rdata 16 GPU

-That command takes 8~12 hours to execute on K80 GPU using Rgtsvm package.
+That command takes 8~12 hours to execute on NVIDA K80 GPU using Rgtsvm package.

 dREG is an R package, and that provides some additional flexibility for users familiar with R.  We are actively working to document each function in the package.